WorkAboutLifeContact

 34%

-improvement in hallucination catch rate before content reaches end users
+improvement in hallucination catch rate before reports reach clients

 Validation study, 12-week period